-A recent research shows that an average recruiter spends only six seconds to review a resume.
+Recent research shows that an average recruiter spends only six seconds reviewing a resume.
 So you should do your best to attract the notice of your employer.
 Recruiters mostly follow a visual path.
 Thus, a resume background becomes extremely important.

-Below you can find some helpful tips gathered by our resume specialist on designing the successful resume background.
+Below you can find some helpful tips gathered by our resume specialist on designing a successful resume background.

-Many Americans are aversive to including a photo on the resume.
-The reason is a threat to be discriminated against your appearance.
-So if you attach a photo, you can stand-out in a pile of faceless resumes.
+Many Americans are aversive to including a photo on their resume.
+The reason is the threat to be discriminated against by your appearance.
+So if you attach a photo, you can stand out in a pile of faceless resumes.

-According to CareerBuilder, 43-55% of recruiters check social media profile of a candidate anyway.
-So it is better to choose the photo and present yourself on it as professional as possible.
+According to CareerBuilder, 43-55% of recruiters check the social media profile of a candidate anyway.
+So it is better to choose the photo and present yourself in it as professionally as possible.

 Your picture should reflect the culture of a profession.
-For instance, if you are applying for a position of sales manager, it would be right to look confident.
+For instance, if you are applying for the position of sales manager, it would be right to look confident.

 A picture speaks a thousand words.
 If you attach your picture, your resume can get shortlisted.